Call and Book Your Hotel Now!

 If we compare the average income of a Croatian national, then he is much richer than most other East European nationals, but comparatively poorer to the West.
 In July 2008, the average salary of a Croatian national in Zagreb was 6,228 kuna (about $1,356), much more than the Croatian average of 5,234 kuna (about $1,140).

 In 2006 the average unemployment rate in Zagreb was 8.6% which was half of national average.

 Zagreb is the richest city in Croatia with highest GDP per capita of $ 19,132 compared to the Croatian average of $ 10,431.

 Most of industrial and service sector is clustered in Zagreb as 34% companies have their headquarters in the city.
-38.4% of the Croatian working class works in Zagreb which includes banks, transport companies etc.
+38.4% of the Croatian working class works in Zagreb which includes banks, transport companies, tour and travel companies etc.

 Zagreb contribution to Croatian is immense as it accounts for its 52% of its total turnover, 60% of total profit and 37% of Croatian exports.